acheckas/GCDCourseProject/README.md

 This script is responsible for generating the output data provided that the UCI HAR Dataset is available in the working directory, in a folder called "UCI HAR Dataset", when run_analysis.R is run.

+The script performs the following actions:
+* Load all the relevant data for both the training and test data sets
+* Add the activity and subject columns to each set of data
+* Set the header names from the independent features vector, adding labels for the two extra columns that were introduced.
+* Combine the test and training data sets
+* Filter out the columns that don't include standard deviations or means
+* Create a summary set from the filtered data that is comprised of the means of the remaining columns and present it in a tidy dataset.

 #### Requirements
 This script requires three non-base libraries to be installed in order to run:
 * dplyr